fabioandreola/stack-provisioner-cdk/README.md

 ## Configuring a demo application in the Stack Provisioner

-1. Find the id for the Stack Provisioner API and take not of it
+1. Find the id for the Stack Provisioner API and take note of it

 ```
 aws apigateway get-rest-apis